 MA Immigration Category Circumstances Under Which Immigrant Is Eligible for MEDICAID OR D.C.
 MEDICAL CHARITIES (other than Emergency Medicaid) Immigrants Receiving SSI Eligible See the SSI table for information on immigrant eligibility for SSI.
-Qualified Immigrant Eligible if: entered the country before August 22, 1996; meets veteran exemption; meets Native American exception; or entered the country on or after August 22, 1996 and has been in the U.S. in a 'qualified status' for more than 5 years (no one qualified under this category until August
+Qualified Immigrant Eligible if:

 23, 2001).

 Immigrant Category Entered the country as a Refugee (or was granted refugee status) All immigrants in these categories are eligible for Medicaid

 Granted Asylee Status

 Granted Withholding of Removal

 Cuban/Haitian Entrant

 Amerasian Immigrant

 Victim of Severe Form of Trafficking in Persons

 Non-Qualified Immigrant Eligible if meets Native American exception